 The Ontario Car Insurance Market

 Both Oakville and Mississauga fall under Ontario provincial auto insurance regulations, administered by the Financial Services Commission of Ontario.
 While Ontario’s car insurance industry is tightly regulated, mandatory car insurance in the province is on par with most other provinces for coverage.
-In terms of cost, however, the car insurance consumer in Ontario carries the highest burden in Canada.
-Average rates for 2015 topped $1,500 annually, while in neighbouring Quebec, coverage was about half that amount.
+In terms of cost, however, the car insurance consumer in Ontario carries the highest-burden in Canada.
+Average rates for 2015 topped $1,500 annually, while in neighboring Quebec, coverage was about half that amount.

 The crime rates for both cities are relatively low compared to similarly large metropolitan areas in Canada.
 Compared to the northwest GTA, car insurance fraud is less common.
 Fraud contributes significantly to auto insurance settlement costs and that raises insurance rates in the areas where the accidents originally take place.
 The frequency of car theft is another matter.
 In Canada, the most frequently stolen vehicles tend to be older, with poor theft control devices.
 The demographics of both Oakville and Mississauga include high-income earners more likely to drive late model, high-end vehicles.
 Theft prevention devices in these vehicles tend to be effective deterrents to thieves.

 Oakville has a larger population in older demographics.
 Mature and retired people with clean driving records pay lower rates.
-Not only is their good driving record recognized, in some cases it’s rewarded with discounts through insurance company programs and offers.
+Not only is their good driving record recognized, in some cases, but it’s also rewarded with discounts through insurance company programs and offers.

 Comparison Insurance Shopping